jfcarter2358/FMRI-Image-Extrapolation/READ_ME.txt

-This data is used under a creative commons attribution 3.0 unsupported liscense and can be accessed at http://kendrickkay.net/socmodel/ along with the relevant information
+These data are used under a creative commons attribution 3.0 unsupported liscense and can be accessed at http://kendrickkay.net/socmodel/ along with the relevant information